darkarty/Make-HTML-table-forToot-/README.md

 python script to create html table, using same style as original table.

-used for ubc legacy project interviewee page.
+for use on ubc legacy project interviewee page.

 puts people in alphabetical order based on their last names, and also inserts A - Z anchors.